 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - What are customers looking for when they make purchasing decisions related to print and document services?

 - What are the primary differences in market requirements and service delivery between enterprise and SMB customers?

 - How can vendors offer additional value and offer true differentiation in a maturing market?

 - Which vendors demonstrate excellence in their core offerings?

-- How will an expanded document services portfolio translate to growth opportunities for MPS providers?
+- How will an expanded document services portfolio translate to growth opportunities for print and document service providers?

 - How do end users evaluate and select MPS providers?